 Nimoy points out that there have been other lake monster sightings around the world and claims they all come from the same northern latitudes.
 Pretty sure that's not true.
 But we're past the point before it even has time to sink in, and we're talking to palaeontologist Dr Nick Hutton of the Smithsonian Institution.

 He says that he doesn't think there's anything unusual in Loch Ness.
 But if there is, it could be giant eels, citing his colleague Dr Mackel.
-If (and he couldn't put more emphasis on the word 'if' if he tried) there is something in the loch, then probably it's something like that.
+If (and he couldn't put more emphasis on the word 'if' if he tried) there is something in the loch, then probably it's a thing like that.

 Back to Nimoy in the studio.
 He claims that there's a lot of data on the loch, and none of the researchers involved disputes the existence of a creature.
 The concerted search for the monster, they agree, will soon find proof of its existence.